|

 himself the nickname Tsolias.
 On his return from

-Volos he threw away his sheperds crook and earned
+Volos he threw away his shepherds crook and earned

-himself a living any way he could, beggging for a
+himself a living any way he could, begging for a

 piece of canvas or a white wall where he could